YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the power of an exponentiation operation is negative and contains a fractional portion.
 This type of operation produces an imaginary component in its result, and M does not specify such operations.

-Action: Modify the code to prevent negative powers with fractional parts in exponentiation operations or trap the resulting errors.
+Action: Modify the code to prevent negative powers with fractional parts in exponentiation operations, or trap the resulting errors.

 ---------------------
 NESTFORMP